- Studying Law at Yale

 Applicants who have been outside the country for more than two of the last five years will be barred from most federal positions, including summer internships.
 Please note that the two years are cumulative and need not be consecutive to act as a prohibition.
 It is important to calculate the time spent outside the country carefully.
 This rule is strictly applied and you do not want go through the whole hiring process only to be prevented from working at the last minute because you were out of the country for slightly over two years.
 Federal or military employees serving overseas, or their dependents, are excepted from this requirement.

-Suitability reviews and background checks do not begin until a candidate has been given a provisional offer and then they can be quite slow.
+Suitability reviews and background checks do not begin until a candidate has been given a provisional offer and accepted, and then they can be quite slow.
 A NACI check can take at least two to three months; the bulk of Secret or Top Secret security clearances can take from two to six months, with some taking over a year.
-Waiting for the results can be stressful and candidates are often concerned about what will happen if the process is not successfully completed in a timely enough manner.
+Waiting for the results can be stressful and candidates, many of whom have had to withdraw from other opportunities once they accepted, are often concerned about what will happen if the process is not successfully completed in a timely enough manner.
 There are, however, things that you can do to reduce the chance of delay.

 The most important thing you can do is to be as complete and accurate as possible with the information you provide; don’t forget about short-term residences, employment, or education as this can cause discrepancies in the investigation that delay the process.
 Make sure you give the correct zip codes whenever asked or materials can be sent to the wrong place and the wrong officers might be assigned to the investigation.
 Avoid, if possible, listing a relative in any sections that ask for the names of persons who knew you and try not to list the same person more than once on your application.
 Review your credit report well in advance of completing the questionnaire in case it contains something you are not aware of.
 Applicants who have had mental health or substance abuse counseling are well advised to contact the counseling provider/facility to determine if they accept a standard government form for release of medical information; if not, obtain a copy of the provider’s release and give that to the investigator during your interview.